The file fzdefaults.xml is used to provide system-wide default settings for FileZilla Pro.

 Kiosk Mode

-If the Kiosk mode setting is set to 1, FileZilla Pro will not write any passwords to disk.
+If the Kiosk mode setting is set to 1, FileZilla Pro does not write any passwords to disk.
 If

-set to 2, FileZilla Pro will not write to any configuration file.
+set to 2, FileZilla Pro does not write to any configuration file.
 The latter is useful if FileZilla

 Pro gets executed from read-only media.
 This option has priority over the password saving